-Six of the most promising social impact start-ups across Singapore, Australia and the Philippines emerged as the winners of social innovation programme, Singtel Group Asia Pacific Future Makers 2017.
+Six of the most promising social impact start-ups across Singapore, Australia and the Philippines emerged as the winners of social innovation program, Singtel Group Asia Pacific Future Makers 2017.

-Mr Andrew Buay, Vice President of Group Sustainability, Singtel, said, “We recognise that it can be challenging for social start-ups to thrive as sustainable businesses and deliver social impact at the same time.
-Through the Future Makers programme, we hope to nurture a vibrant social innovation ecosystem in the region by providing mentorship, networking and access to impact funding.”
+Mr Andrew Buay, Vice President of Group Sustainability, Singtel, said, “We recognize that it can be challenging for social start-ups to thrive as sustainable businesses and deliver social impact at the same time.
+Through the Future Makers program, we hope to nurture a vibrant social innovation ecosystem in the region by providing mentorship, networking as well as access to impact funding.”

-Ms Yoly Crisanto, Globe Senior Vice President for Corporate Communications and Chief Sustainability Officer, said, “We recognise the important role technology plays in addressing many social issues, so it’s heartening to see a lot of start-ups use innovation to become change makers.
-These are all very noteworthy endeavours and we admire the creativity of these groups and individuals in helping to create the change we envisioned in dealing with social ills.”
+Ms. Yoly Crisanto, Globe Senior Vice President for Corporate Communications and Chief Sustainability Officer, said, “We recognize the important role technology plays in addressing many social issues, so it’s heartening to see a lot of start-ups use innovation to become change makers.
+These are all very noteworthy endeavors and we admire the creativity of these groups and individuals in helping to create the change we envisioned in dealing with social ills.”

-Mr Amir Nivy of Hapticus, a Singapore-based start-up that develops mobility solutions to help people with disabilities to use transportation, said, “We had a great opportunity to collaborate with Singtel’s partners, the Movement for the Intellectually Disabled Singapore and SMRT through the Future Makers programme.
-The challenge we were given to develop technology to promote independent travel for the intellectually disabled has helped us better understand and refine our business proposition.
+Mr. Amir Nivy of Hapticus, a Singapore-based start-up that develops mobility solutions to help people with disabilities to use transportation, said, “We had a great opportunity to collaborate with Singtel’s partners, the Movement for the Intellectually Disabled Singapore as well as SMRT through the Future Makers program.
+The challenge we were given to develop technology to promote independent travel for the intellectually disabled has helped us better understand and also refine our business proposition.
 With the learnings from both the local and regional rounds, we are ready to scale to the region.”

 For more information on the winners of the Singtel Group Asia Pacific Future Makers 2017, please refer to Annex A.